Mass media in Greece: Status and self-regulation of journalists

-The journalists' job in Greece has been heavily affected by the financial crisis of the last years.
+The journalists' job in Greece has been heavily affected by the Greek government-debt crisis.
 With the decline in advertising revenues and circulation, many media outlets have scaled down or closed.
 Strikes for unpaid wages have happened more and more often.

 The NCRTV issues a Code of Journalist Ethics which is regulatory and mandatory for printed press journalists in Greece.

 The NCRTV also developed a Code of Conduct for News and Other Political Programs, for broadcast media, in consultation with professional bodies (the National Federation of the Reporters' Associations, advertising agencies, and public and private broadcasters), which was ratified by the Presidential Decree 77/2003.

 Finally, the NCRTV issued a Code of Ethics on Broadcasting Advertisement.
 The NCRTV can issue penalties for non-compliance with its codes, up to halting the operations of the broadcasting station for three months.

 Other non-mandatory codes of conduct have been developed by unions and professional organisations.

 In 1988 the five main journalists' unions ratified a Code of Ethics of Greek journalists.
 The Union of Owners of Daily Newspapers of Athens (AADNP) and the Union of Owners of Regional Newspapers also co-issued a Code of Ethics.

 Self-regulation in advertising is contained in the Hellenic Advertising Code, agreed upon by the major media and the advertising industry.
 The Code establishes a two-tier system for hearing complaints, through a Committee for the Control of Advertisements, and a second-level Joint Committee for the Control of Advertisements.